Why Riders Need Strong Glutes (And Why Weak Glutes Change Everything In The Saddle)

 Support.

-Which matters because riding constantly asks the body to absorb and reorganise force.
+Which matters more in riding than many people realise, because riding constantly asks the body to absorb force, reorganise balance, and respond to movement at the same time.

 Strength Should Make Riding Feel Softer